 No-Effort Planting Kit

-Keep the holiday magic going all year long the Yule Tree Grow Kit.
+Keep the holiday magic going all year long the Jonsteen Company Christmas tree growing kit.
 The kit comes packaged in a glass pot, soil-less mix, one packet of seeds, a cork coaster, and growing instructions so that come next holiday season you'll have a thriving Scottish Pine.
-Available at Terrain; $24.
+Available on Amazon; $10.99.

 No More Dropped Phones